c2pa-org/softbinding-algorithm-list/README.md

 ## Guidelines for submitting a new entry

 ### Pull request
 Developers of soft binding algorithms may request these be added as new entries in the soft binding algorithm list.
 Developers may also request amendments to their entries.
-These requests may be made by submitting a Pull Request (PR) adding to or editing the [softbinding-algorithm-list JSON array](softbinding-algorithm-list.json) in this repository and following the [schema](softbinding-algorithm-list-schema.json).
+These requests may be made by submitting a Pull Request (PR) that adds to, or edits, the [softbinding-algorithm-list JSON array](softbinding-algorithm-list.json) in this repository and following the [schema](softbinding-algorithm-list-schema.json).

 ### Selection rules